Residential & Commercial Medium Risk

 Reasonable indemnification language limits your obligation to claims arising from your own negligence or breach of lease: 'Tenant shall indemnify and hold harmless Landlord from claims arising from Tenant's negligent acts or omissions or Tenant's breach of this Lease.
 Landlord shall indemnify and hold harmless Tenant from claims arising from Landlord's negligent acts or omissions or Landlord's breach of this Lease.'
 This mutual structure aligns liability with causation — each party is responsible for claims they caused.
 It eliminates the possibility that you're defending your landlord against claims they caused and that you had nothing to do with.

-Four specific asks: First, add mutual indemnification — landlord indemnifies you on the same terms you indemnify them.
-Second, add an exception for claims arising from the landlord's own negligence or willful misconduct — you can't be made responsible for what the landlord did.
-Third, change the defense obligation from 'using counsel reasonably acceptable to Landlord' to 'using counsel of Tenant's choice' — you shouldn't have to hire the landlord's preferred attorney.
-Fourth, add an insurance coordination provision — your indemnification obligation is limited to what's not covered by your insurance, and the landlord must first seek recovery from their own insurance before pursuing you directly.
+Four changes appear commonly in negotiated versions: First, mutual indemnification — landlord indemnifies the tenant on the same terms the tenant indemnifies the landlord.
+Second, an exception for claims arising from the landlord's own negligence or willful misconduct — so the tenant isn't made responsible for what the landlord did.
+Third, a defense obligation of 'using counsel of Tenant's choice' rather than 'using counsel reasonably acceptable to Landlord' — so the tenant isn't hiring the landlord's preferred attorney.
+Fourth, an insurance coordination provision — the indemnification obligation is limited to what's not covered by the tenant's insurance, and the landlord must first seek recovery from their own insurance before pursuing the tenant directly.

 Indemnification Interacts With Your Business Liability Insurance

 If you have commercial general liability (CGL) insurance, your insurer may be obligated to defend you on indemnification claims your landlord asserts against you.
 But the landlord's indemnification clause may require you to indemnify claims beyond what your insurance covers, or may require you to provide a defense regardless of insurance coverage.
-Review your indemnification obligations alongside your insurance coverage limits and exclusions.
+Indemnification obligations are commonly reviewed alongside insurance coverage limits and exclusions.
 A claim that your insurance covers at $1 million per occurrence but your lease makes you indemnify up to $5 million in consequential damages creates a gap.
-Tell your insurance broker about your lease indemnification clause before signing, so they can confirm your coverage is adequate.
+Sharing the lease indemnification clause with an insurance broker before signing is how coverage adequacy gets confirmed.

-• Make indemnification mutual — both parties indemnify the other for their own negligence
+• Mutual indemnification — both parties indemnify the other for their own negligence — is the negotiated standard

-• Limit indemnification to the Premises, not common areas or building systems
+• Better-drafted clauses limit indemnification to the Premises, not common areas or building systems

-• Exclude consequential and punitive damages from indemnification obligations
+• Consequential and punitive damages are commonly excluded from indemnification obligations

-• Require tenant to only indemnify for its own negligence, not for landlord negligence
+• Tenant indemnifying only for its own negligence, not for landlord negligence, is the common negotiated limit

-• Require both parties to carry adequate insurance as primary protection
+• Both parties carrying adequate insurance as primary protection is the standard structure

-Push for mutual indemnification, with each party responsible only for claims arising from their own negligence or breach.
-Add an explicit carve-out for the landlord's own negligence and willful misconduct.
-Limit your defense obligation to your insurer's coverage and require landlord to seek insurance recovery before direct indemnification.
-Review with your insurance broker to confirm coverage adequacy.
+The commonly negotiated shape: mutual indemnification, with each party responsible only for claims arising from their own negligence or breach; an explicit carve-out for the landlord's own negligence and willful misconduct; a defense obligation limited to the insurer's coverage, with the landlord required to seek insurance recovery before direct indemnification.
+Coverage adequacy is commonly confirmed with an insurance broker.

-• Make indemnification mutual — both parties indemnify the other for their own negligence
+• Mutual indemnification — both parties indemnify the other for their own negligence — is the negotiated standard

-• Limit indemnification to the Premises, not common areas or building systems
+• Better-drafted clauses limit indemnification to the Premises, not common areas or building systems

-• Exclude consequential and punitive damages from indemnification obligations
+• Consequential and punitive damages are commonly excluded from indemnification obligations

-• Require tenant to only indemnify for its own negligence, not for landlord negligence
+• Tenant indemnifying only for its own negligence, not for landlord negligence, is the common negotiated limit

-• Require both parties to carry adequate insurance as primary protection
+• Both parties carrying adequate insurance as primary protection is the standard structure

 Example Language: Bad vs. Better